 There are six players to a team (except for the Premier A1 and the Senior A2) and the teams are grouped according to whether the players are strongly competitive in which case they will trial for A teams, or more social where they can be grouped with friends or classmates if they wish.
 Every student enrolled will be placed in a team.

-Registrations for all students wishing to play Tennis for the School in 2022 are now open – click here to fill in the online form.
+Pre-registrations for students wishing to play Tennis in Term 1, 2024 are now open – click here to fill in the form.

 Water Polo is a strong sport at Auckland Grammar School with over 70 students playing in both senior and junior competitions or tournaments.
 The School’s Premier 1 side has a proud history winning six national and many Auckland titles..